Pet Dermatology in Ames is More Than Skin Irritations

 - Frequent scratching and pawing at the ears

-We take pet allergies seriously at Somerset.
+We take dog and cat allergies seriously at Somerset.
 Perhaps the number one culprit of allergic dermatitis is fleas and the dander they produce.
 Sensitivities to things like food, mold, dust and cleaning products can also cause allergic reactions in your pet that manifest as skin problems.
 Once your pet experiences skin irritations, they are likely to make matters worse by chewing, licking or scratching at their skin.
-This leads to open wounds that can easily become infected and this is also why it’s important to properly treat your pet’s skin allergies before they become a problem.
+This leads to open wounds that can easily become infected and this is also why it’s important to properly treat your dog and cat’s allergies before they become a problem.

 - Medicated bathing and topical medications